Best Summer Programs in Phoenix – 2026

 Interested in STEM?
 You’ll be in good hands at these Phoenix summer programs.
 For starters, the Astronomy Camp at Mt.
 Lemmon Observatory is the longest-running science camp in Arizona.
 In the beginner’s camp, students learn how to operate different sizes of telescopes and analyze astronomical objects.
 Topics include astronomical imagery, physics, and navigation, among others.
 Moreover, students undertake various hikes and projects.
 In the advanced camp, students complete research projects as well as activities related to spectroscopy, photometric light curves, and time-sequence imaging.
 As such, students applying to the advanced camp should have completed Algebra II and Geometry to participate, and will also need to submit an essay.

-Additionally, the Summer Engineering Academy offers a multitude of three-day and one-week experiences that provide experiential learning and career exploration.
+Additionally, the Summer Engineering Academy offers a multitude of four-day and one-week experiences that provide experiential learning and career exploration.
 Accommodations are provided for overnight programs; day camp students are welcome to find their own in the area.
-Four three-day programs are offered, including Women in Engineering and Engineer the Environment.
+Five four-day programs are offered, including Women in Engineering and Sustainable Environment.
 Moreover, two sessions of Experience Engineering—a residential, overnight camp—are offered.
 Here, students will have the opportunity to work on design projects and other hands-on activities, receive mentorship, and learn more about different types of majors and careers within engineering.

-Finally, the Business Careers Awareness Program offers both one-day and week-long experiences.
-In both, students explore business careers, network, and immerse themselves in the University of Arizona community.
+Finally, the Business Careers Awareness Program is a week-long residential experience.
+Students explore business careers, network, and immerse themselves in the University of Arizona community.
 While doing so, they take entrepreneurship, marketing, business communications, and accounting classes and participate in a business plan competition.
+Best of all, this particular program is completely free for accepted students.

 5) Keep Engaging Youth in Science (KEYS) Research Internship